biicode/docs/c++/building.rst

 INIT_BIICODE_BLOCK
 __________________

-This function exposes several variables, so you can adapt the default behavior:
+This function initializes several variables that you can use to adapt the default behavior:

   + **${BII_BLOCK_NAME}** The name of the block, for block *myuser/myblock* its value is **myblock**
   + **${BII_BLOCK_USER}** The user name, for block *myuser/myblock* its value is **myuser**